lukedigiovanna/web-rtdb/README.md

 This project depends on `websocketpp`, a header-only library for implementing websockets in C++.
 This also requires `asio`.
 These dependencies should be placed at the root of the workspace in `dependencies/include`.
-Then the corresponding build script in `bin` can be run to build the project.
+Then the corresponding build script for your OS in `bin` can be ran to build the project.

+## Running

+After building the binary can be run directly on your machine.
+Currently there are no environment parameters or configuration, the program is agnostic to its use-case until it starts getting probed by clients.

 ## Client